-Winter has been upon us for weeks on end, making the phrase “baby, it’s cold outside” seem significantly less cute than it did during the first frost.
-As described here, the season isn’t doing any favors for our skin, hair, or nails.
+Winter is upon us, making the phrase “baby, it’s cold outside” seem significantly less cute than it did last month.
+The season isn’t doing any favors for our skin, hair, or nails.
 Unless the weather Gods decide to grant us some divine intervention, we admit that we need hydration help… STAT.
 To survive these frigid temps, here are the best tips and tricks (and of course product must-haves) to get you through to spring.
 Eye on the prize, people; spring is just a month away!

 1. Although you may be more inclined to fill your water bottle when the temperatures are scorching, hydrating is just as important (if not more so!) during the winter.
 If you’re having trouble downing enough fluids, try eating water-dense foods such as cucumbers, strawberries, and broccoli.

 2. If your hair is feeling dry and brittle, coat it with a rich mask for extra moisture.
 Davines MINU Hair Mask ($32) gives hair some major TLC without weighing it down, thanks to hydrating caper blossom extract.
 Tip: After coating your strands in a hair mask, put on a disposable shower cap for twenty minutes before rinsing for extra hydration.
 This is a great time to fold laundry, vacuum, or check Instagram.

 3. During winter, there are two times your hands should always be covered: When you’re outside and when you’re in bed!
 Seriously.
 Just like you wear gloves when braving the outside forces, use socks as mittens in bed after smearing coconut oil ($10) on your hands.
 Not exactly a sexy bedtime look, but your hands will thank you for the extra hydration.
 This trick works just as well on your feet, too.